seethespark/i-flicks/README.md

 More
 --------
-If you use i-flicks or would like to see a specific feature please drop contact@i-flicks.com an email.
-We would love to hear what you are doing.
+If you use i-flicks or would like to see a specific feature please drop Nick an email at contact@i-flicks.com.
+He would love to hear what you are doing.

 i-flicks has a "Send" feature which allows videos to be sent from one installation to another.
 If you are logged in and view a video this option is available at the bottom of the video.